 I DON’T THINK I’D BE WORTH VERY MUCH.

-She doesn’t argue.
+and with this point She doesn’t argue.

 Rita, the facilitator, arrives two hours late to pick me up from the airport.